jadenpinto/REF2021-machine-learning/README.md

 pip install -r requirements.txt
 ```

 3) Obtain an Elsevier API Key from the [Elsevier Developer Portal](https://dev.elsevier.com/).
 For some Elsevier APIs used in the project, additional approval from the Elsevier team is needed, which can take up to a week.
-If you intend to run this code, please contact [Jaden Pinto](mailto:jcp11@aber.ac.uk) who will share his API key.

 4) Create a `.env` file in the project root directory to store your Elsevier API key: